Guide to the AdvocateHub Settings Area

 Login/Security: Access this page to set up two things: 1. to make your hub "open" so that anyone who accesses the login page can sign up; 2.
 Configure Single Sign On (SSO) using a Salesforce Customer Portal or other SAML account.

-Match Categories: Use this page to alter existing or create new "Match Categories" with which to categorize or filter your advocates.
-You can create match categories that help you with segmentation within the AdvocateHub, and you can also create match categories that allow you to integrate more information from SFDC.
-See this article for more information on match categories.
+Custom Profile Fields: Use this page to alter existing or create new "Custom Profile Fields" with which to categorize or filter your advocates.
+You can create fields that help you with segmentation within the AdvocateHub, and you can also create fields that allow you to integrate more information from SFDC.
+See this article for more information on Custom Profile Fields.

 New Member Permissions: Set the visibility of the main navigational tabs for your nominees.
 Read this article to learn more.